-- (a) External Audit Annual Audit Letter and unqualified opinion/satisfactory conclusions - Internal Audit reports for 2020/21 including the annual report and assurance opinion. (b) During the year to March 2021 the Authority's working practices have changed significantly as a result of the Covid pandemic.
+- (a) External Audit Annual Audit Letter and unqualified opinion/satisfactory conclusions - (b) Internal Audit reports for 2021/22 including draft annual report and assurance opinion which due to delays in completing the Block 2 audits, which are being completed remotely and will be presented at the 22 July Authority meeting.
+During the year to March 2021 the Authority's working practices have changed significantly as a result of the Covid pandemic.
 In addition to remote working, staff in some areas have been furloughed and it has been necessary to revise the budget as a result of changing budget assumptions following the closure and re-opening of activities within the Park.
 This has impacted upon the risks faced by the Authority, and audit work for the year reflects the impact of these changes concentrating on the areas where the pandemic has had a major impact, particularly financial systems where controls have been changed due to homeworking and information systems to ensure information is held securely when staff access information from home, and that suitable controls are in place to safeguard systems with increased remote access.
-Out of the six areas audited, five areas received an opinion of Substantial Assurance: Creditors, Information Governance, Payroll, Budget Management, Cyber Security and one relating to Vehicles received Reasonable Assurance.
+Out of the three areas audited, two areas received an opinion of Substantial Assurance: IT Access Controls & User Awareness, Main Accounting/Capital Accounting and one relating to Risk Management received Reasonable Assurance.
 The 2020/21 annual assurance report from the Internal Auditor states: the overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating in the Authority is that it provides Substantial Assurance.
 There are no significant control weaknesses which, in the opinion of the Head of Internal Audit, need to be considered for inclusion in the Annual Governance Statement.
 However, in giving the opinion the Head of Internal Audit notes that Covid-19 has significantly affected the Authority over the last year, with a wide-ranging impact on business operation and controls.
-While the work of Internal Audit is directed to the areas that are most at risk or provide most value for the Authority it is not possible to conclude on the full extent of the impact of Covid-19 on the operations of the Authority. - (c) Assurances given from 'those charged with governance' including: members of the Management Team, Statutory Officers (Head of Paid Service, Chief Finance Officer, Monitoring Officer) and Chair of the Authority.
+While the work of Internal Audit is directed to the areas that are most at risk or provide most value for the Authority it is not possible to conclude on the full extent of the impact of Covid-19 on the operations of the Authority.
+It is anticipated following discussion with our Internal Audit Assurance Director that a similar Substantial Assurance will be given for the period 2021/22 but without the caveat relating to Covid-19.

-- (d) Progress against action we identified last year as part of our Annual Governance Statement - (e) The most recent Local Government and Social Care Ombudsman's statistics - (f) Our planning appeals performance and feedback from inspectors' reports - (g) Any feedback from handling complaints, Freedom of Information and Environmental Information enquiries - (h) Implementation of the action plan arising from achieving the Investors in People standard - (i) Feedback and lessons learnt from legal proceedings - (j) Testing our business continuity arrangements in response to the COVID-19 Emergency - (k) Confirming, in accordance with CIPFA's Code of Practice on Managing the Risk of Fraud and Corruption that the Peak District National Park Authority has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud.
+- (c) Assurances given from 'those charged with governance' including: members of the Management Team, Statutory Officers (Head of Paid Service, Chief Finance Officer, Monitoring Officer) and Chair of the Authority. - (d) Progress against action we identified last year as part of our Annual Governance Statement - (e) The most recent Local Government and Social Care Ombudsman's statistics - (f) Our planning appeals performance and feedback from inspectors' reports - (g) Any feedback from handling complaints, Freedom of Information and Environmental Information enquiries - (h) Implementation of the action plan arising from achieving the Investors in People standard - (i) Feedback and lessons learnt from legal proceedings - (j) Testing our business continuity arrangements in response to the COVID-19 Emergency - (k) Confirming, in accordance with CIPFA's Code of Practice on Managing the Risk of Fraud and Corruption that the Peak District National Park Authority has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud.

-Covid-19 Emergency
+Effects of Covid-19 Pandemic